-Addition for Underpayment of Estimated Tax: You will generally be subject to this addition to tax if you did not have withholding and/or estimated payments equal to 80% of the total tax liability required to be paid and your 2012 tax due after credits and withholding is greater than \$400.
+Addition for Underpayment of Estimated Taxes: You will generally be subject to this addition to tax if you did not have withholding and/or estimated tax payments equal to 80% of the total tax liability required to be paid and your 2012 tax due after credits and withholding is greater than \$400.
+If you failed to meet this requirement, you must complete and attach Massachusetts Form M-2210 to calculate the amount you must add to line 52.
 The 80% requirement is reduced to 66%% for individuals who receive two-thirds of their income from fishing or farming.
-If you failed to meet these requirements, you must complete and enclose Massachusetts Form M-2210 to calculate the amount you must add to line 47.
-You do not have to complete Form M-2210 if the balance due with your return is \$400 or less.